 August 2, 2015Don Hirsch

 Engaged by policyholder counsel to evaluate Insurance Bad Faith relative to Homeowners policies claims handling custom and practice.
 Litigation resulted from a near-total dwelling fire loss, followed by a second total fire loss after repairs were substantially completed.
-The central in this matter was how and when limits are reinstated under a Homeowners policy as stages of repairs are completed.
+The central issue in this matter was how and when limits are reinstated under a Homeowners policy as stages of repairs are completed.
 Attorney Manny Guerra, Guerra Law Office (713) 993-2342.
 Treviño v.
 Travelers; Case No. 7:15-cv-00034, In The United States District Court for the Southern District of Texas, McAllen Division.

 July 29, 2015Don Hirsch